ryanwoconnor/HeartRate_Pulsoid/README.md

 3. From this widget, copy the URL for for the Widget

-## General Instructions for downloading and Using the Package on all Operating Systems
+## General Instructions for downloading and Using the Package on all supported operating Systems
 Next, clone the repository to your local machine.

 1. CD into the HeartRate_Pulsoid directory